b-cubed-eu/documentation/pages/occurrence-cubes.md

 2. Only one spatial dimension MUST be used at a time in a cube.
 3. A number of reference grids and cell sizes MUST be supported (see [Table 5](#reference-grids) for details).
   - By default, a reference grid SHOULD NOT be selected, so that all options are considered equal.
 4. Non-gridded reference datasets SHOULD NOT be supported.
-Examples include Administrative areas (GADM 2022) and the World Database on Protected Areas (WDPA) (Protected Planet 2012).
+Examples include Administrative areas ([GADM 2022][gadm_2022]) and the World Database on Protected Areas (WDPA) ([Protected Planet 2012][pp_2012]).
   - Such datasets may not be area-covering and can have overlapping features, leading to misleading results.
   - Users are advised to make use of such datasets after cube generation.
 This also allows them more control and flexibility in choosing features of interest and how to combine these with the chosen reference grid.
 5. Occurrences SHOULD be considered circles or squares (not points).
-  - Circles MUST be based on the point-radius method (Wieczorek et al. 2004), using the coordinates as the centre and the provided coordinateUncertaintyInMeters as the radius.
+  - Circles MUST be based on the point-radius method ([Wieczorek et al. 2004][wieczorek_2004]), using the coordinates as the centre and the provided coordinateUncertaintyInMeters as the radius.
 If not provided, a default coordinateUncertaintyInMeters of 1000m SHOULD be assumed.
 Users SHOULD be able to specify this value.
-  - Squares SHOULD be based on the provided footprintWKT or MAY be reverse-engineered when the dataset is likely gridded (Waller 2019).
+  - Squares SHOULD be based on the provided footprintWKT or MAY be reverse-engineered when the dataset is likely gridded ([Waller 2019][waller_2019]).
 6. A number of grid assignment methods MUST be supported (see [Table 4](#grid-assignment-methods) for detailed needs).
   - Random grid assignment SHOULD be selected by default.
   - The seed used for random grid assignment SHOULD be mentioned in the metadata and users SHOULD be able to reuse it to create reproducible results.